 About MireilleInternationally best-selling author Mireille Guiliano (Meer-ray Julie-ano) was a long time spokesperson for Champagne Veuve Clicquot and former President and CEO of Clicquot, Inc. (LVMH).
 Recognized as “an ambassador of France and its art of living,” by the French daily Le Figaro, USA Today further dubbed her “the high priestess of French lady wisdom.”

 Her book, French Women Don't Get Fat: The Secret of Eating for Pleasure, in which she recommends bread, Champagne, chocolate and romance as key ingredients to a balanced diet and lifestyle, captured the imagination of an overweight world tired of yo-yo diets and became a runaway best seller around the world, hitting the top of the best seller charts in many countries, including the USA, where it was number 1 on The New York Times Bestseller list.
-It has been translated into 37 languages.
+It has been translated into 39 languages.
 She followed it up with another best-seller, French Women for all Seasons: A Year of Secrets, Recipes and Pleasure.
 Mireille's next book, French Women Don't Get Facelifts: The Secret of Aging with Style & Attitude (publishing December 24, 2013), will offer an encouraging take on beauty and aging for our times.
 In November 2014, Mireille's newest book will be published: Meet Paris Oyster: A Love Affair with the Perfect Food, a memorable look at the French appetite for oysters, the characters who harvest and serve them, and the compelling reasons why we should all enjoy them.